LFElodie/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of  strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel, and a non-strided convolution with a 3×3 kernel size in the final two convolutional layers.(model.py lines 50-54) .
-The five convolutional layers followed with three fully connected layers, leading to a final output steering.(model.py lines 58-60)
+My model consists of  strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel, and a non-strided convolution with a 3×3 kernel size in the final two convolutional layers.([model.py lines 50-54](https://github.com/LFElodie/CarND-Behavioral-Cloning-P3/blob/master/model.py#L50)) .
+The five convolutional layers followed with three fully connected layers, leading to a final output steering.([model.py lines 58-60](https://github.com/LFElodie/CarND-Behavioral-Cloning-P3/blob/master/model.py#L58))

-The model includes RELU layers to introduce nonlinearity (code line 50-60), and the data is normalized in the model using a Keras lambda layer (code line 47).
+The model includes RELU layers to introduce nonlinearity ([model.py lines 50-60](https://github.com/LFElodie/CarND-Behavioral-Cloning-P3/blob/master/model.py#L50)), and the data is normalized in the model using a Keras lambda layer ([model.py line 47](https://github.com/LFElodie/CarND-Behavioral-Cloning-P3/blob/master/model.py#47)).

 #### 2. Attempts to reduce overfitting in the model

 I tried to use the dropout layers but I found that it is not very helpful for my model.
 So I decided not to use dropout.
-Instead, I use early stoping to reduce overfitting. (model.py lines 70).
+Instead, I use early stoping to reduce overfitting. ([model.py line 70](https://github.com/LFElodie/CarND-Behavioral-Cloning-P3/blob/master/model.py#L70)).

 ![image-20180612210040441](https://ws2.sinaimg.cn/large/006tKfTcly1fs8p1be5t7j30fi0arwfh.jpg)

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 25-34).
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py lines 25-34](https://github.com/LFElodie/CarND-Behavioral-Cloning-P3/blob/master/model.py#L25)).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 67).
+The model used an adam optimizer, so the learning rate was not tuned manually ([model.py line 67](https://github.com/LFElodie/CarND-Behavioral-Cloning-P3/blob/master/model.py#L67)).

 #### 4. Appropriate training data